rsaavedraf/fxp/README.md

 lg2(), pow2() implemented using the [BKM algorithm (Wikipedia)](https://en.wikipedia.org/wiki/BKM_algorithm)

-ln() and lg10() implemented multiplying lg2 by needed factor at full int-size precision (not just current fxp frac bits) to avoid precision loss.
+Additional logarithm and power functions (ln(), lg10(), exp(), pow10) implemented through lg2 and pow2, using double the int-size precision (not just current fxp frac bits) to avoid any precision loss.
 Goals of this implementation are mostly flexibility (hence the configurable frac bits,) yet ultimate precision within the chosen number of frac bits.
+All tests, including those for exp() and pow10(), should run with zero inaccuracy warnings.

-exp() and pow10() now also implemented based on pow2(). (powxy() and sqrt() coming very soon.)
+powxy() and sqrt() coming very soon.

-Later: trigonometric functions.
+Later:
+- Trigonometric functions
+- Saturated mode

 &nbsp;
 ## How To Try It